-This topic describes how to manage the error logs, slow query logs, and primary/secondary instance switching logs of an ApsaraDB for RDS SQL Server instance through the ApsaraDB for RDS console or by using SQL statements.
-The logs help you locate faults.
+This topic describes how to view the logs of an ApsaraDB RDS for SQL Server instance by using the ApsaraDB RDS console or SQL statements.
+These logs include error logs and primary/secondary switchover logs.
+You can use these logs to troubleshoot issues on your RDS instance.

-View logs through the ApsaraDB for RDS console
+View logs by using the ApsaraDB RDS console

 - In the left-side navigation pane, click Logs.